solaranamnesis/walter-flight/meteorites-and-origin-life/full-text-english.md

 France, partly owes its dark colour to the presence of a hydro- carbon.

 1869.
-Ist, 12.20 p.m.—A most remarkable fall of
+Ist, 12.20 p.m.---A most remarkable fall of
-stones took place on New Year’s Day, 1869, at Hessle, near Upsala; it is the first aerolitic shower recorded to have taken place in Sweden.
+stones took place on New Year's Day, 1869, at Hessle, near Upsala; it is the first aerolitic shower recorded to have taken place in Sweden.
 The meteorites have so loose a structure that they break in pieces when thrown with the hand against